Taming Latency and Bandwidth: A Theoretical Framework and Adaptive Algorithm for Communication-Constrained Training: Introduction

 Gradient compression and delayed aggregation are common strategies to improve the throughput of D-SGD in a lossy manner, but joint usage introduces a complex three-way trade-off.
-Gradient compression\footnote{In this work, the gradient compression algorithm carries vanilla error-feedback (EF) \cite{stich2019error} by default.
-EF is a mechanism that collects and reuses the errors from the gradient compression to retain the model accuracy.
-Other EF strategies, such as EF21 \cite{EF21} or EControl \cite{Stich2023EControl} are out of this paper's scope.} reduces communication overhead by compressing gradient information before transmission, to mitigate the low bandwidth problem \cite{dgc}.
-Delayed aggregation \cite{DGA} applies updates using gradients computed several iterations earlier to alleviate the high latency problem.
-To overcome the problem of low-bandwidth and high-latency at the same time in WANs, we need to use these two strategies jointly, introducing intricate trade-offs in two key dimensions: (1) \textit{Iteration-to-accuracy}: The impact of compressing delayed gradients on convergence remains uncertain, as it is unclear to what extent aggregating delayed compressed gradients will affect model accuracy, due to the lack of theoretical analysis in prior work.
+Gradient compression reduces communication overhead by compressing gradient information before transmission, to mitigate the low bandwidth problem \cite{yan2022acJsac}.
+Delayed aggregation \cite{Chuanwu2022SAPipe,DGA} applies updates using gradients computed several iterations earlier to alleviate the high latency problem.
+While combining these strategies offers a promising path to overcome the problem of low-bandwidth and high-latency at the same time, it introduces intricate trade-offs in two key dimensions: (1) \textit{Iteration-to-accuracy}: The impact of compressing delayed gradients on convergence remains uncertain.
+It is unclear to what extent aggregating delayed compressed gradients will affect model accuracy, due to the lack of theoretical analysis in prior work.
 (2) \textit{Time-to-iteration}: The effect of staleness and compression ratio on communication-computation overlap is not fully understood.
 Specifically, the existence of a threshold compression ratio, below which further compression no longer improves per-iteration time, remains unexplored.
 This threshold varies dynamically with the bandwidth and staleness.